 Alex Pretti's Father Gave a 5-Word Warning Weeks Before the Fatal ICE Incident – Family Speaks Out

-Alex Pretti was shot at close range by a federal immigration agent in Minneapolis, Minnesota, on January 24.
+Alex Pretti, 37, was an ICU nurse who was shot at close range by federal immigration agents in Minneapolis, Minnesota, on January 24.
 Weeks before the tragedy occurred, his parents had given him a warning.
 They have now described the kind of man he was.

 Flowers are left at a makeshift memorial in the area where Alex Pretti was shot dead by federal immigration agents in Minneapolis, Minnesota, on January 25, 2026 | Source: Getty Images